OCA/sale-workflow/sale_order_blanket_order/readme/CONTEXT.md

 * the payment terms,
 * the delivery terms,

-and also secure the quantities of the products to be delivered, the sale framework module is the right choice.
+and also secure the quantities of the products to be delivered, the sale order blanket order module is the right choice.

 This module introduces 2 new kinds of sales orders: